bigkemp/Salesforce-Quick-Shortcuts/README.md

 ## Key Features

 - Shortcuts to all Salesforce Setup pages.
-- Shortcuts to all Standard sObject pages.
+- Shortcuts to all sObject pages.
 - Shortcuts to Listview of sObjects.
 - Customize default hotkey to open modal.
 - Customize to open new links in a new tab or same tab.
 - Add your own custom shortcuts URLs.
-- Add your own custom Objects shortcuts.
 - Favorites - saves your most frequently used shortcuts.
 - Choose what custom shortcuts and objects will be shown based on orgs.
 - Enter an Id to the shortcut page and press Enter to be redirect to a specific